-Then the issue is to develop adequate organizational arrangement and to rely on relevant methodologies to assess the regulatory agencies’ performances.
+Then the issue is to develop adequate organizational arrangements and to rely on relevant methodologies to assess the performances of the regulatory agencies.
 Indeed, the observed outcomes in terms of investment, level of activity, distribution of costs and benefits, is due to the intertwined effect of the design of the regulation (by the legislator) and of its implementation (by the regulator).

-The objective of this conference will be to compare and discuss how the performance of regulatory agencies are performed in different countries.
+The objective of this conference will be to compare and discuss how the performances of regulatory agencies are performed in different countries.

 In a second roundtable, we will discuss the methodological aspects of impact assessment.
 What are the dimensions considered as relevant?
 What are the difficulties in disentangling the respective effects of the design of the regulation, of the action of the regulator, and of the action of other policy actors/actions?
 Are derived benefits of the policy — on growth, trade, employment, environment, etc. — systematically assessed and how?
 If they do exist, how regulatory scoreboard were built?
 What is their goal and actual role?
 Are ex ante and ex post impact assessment performed, and combined?
 Are behavioral impacts considered in addition to direct impact on economic outcomes? etc. This second roundtable will inevitably link the methodological issues with the aim of the regulatory impact assessment effort: providing incentives to the regulators, allowing a more informed discussion among the stakeholders of the regulation and public policies, or improving the effectiveness and the efficiency of the regulatory framework.

 CONFIRMED SPEAKERS (Full program below)

 Introduction: Eric Brousseau | Scientific Director, Governance and Regulation Chair & Club of Regulators